FelixPriori/FelixPriori/README.md

 ### Independent (2024 - Today) - Freelance Web Developer
 __Independance & Reliability__.
 I have been working as a freelance web developer since April 2024, building static websites as well as web applications.
 As an independent dev, I have been putting my skills to the test while working on and contributing to a couple of projects such as Rue Dorion, TimeStep, MontrealSwingCalendar, Campus Balboa, and MTL BAL JAM.
 I have been using technologies such as Next.js and Gatsby.js for static website generation, coupled with Contentful as a headless CMS.
 For web applications with a dedicated backend, I have collaborated with an AWS engineer using Node.js, AppSync, Amplify, and Cognito, in GraphQL.
 My focus has been learning as much as I can while working on these projects, making sure to keep up with current techs and taking Udemy courses on the side.

+### Traceology.ai (2024 - Today) - Consultant Web Development Engineer
+__Scalability & Strength__.
+I have been working as a web development engineer consultant at Traceology.ai since November of 2024.
+It is a startup that has an in-house product which aims to provide more transparency in the field of supply chains.
+This is a niche product that is currently in high demand partly due to geopolitical reasons.
+The sheer amount of data that is required for supply chain planners and analysts for this app to be useful creates many challenges and requires creative solutions.
+Working in a tight-knit team makes this product especially fun to work on: seamless teamwork coupled with a strong communication is crucial for everything to go smoothly.

 ### The future (2024 - ?)
 __Next steps__.
 I'm currently open for work!
 I am interested in either working for a company that has an in-house product or staying in the field of web agencies.
 My work experience has taught me to adapt quickly to a new environment and new teams, to pick up technologies on the go while maintaining rigorous work quality, and to always be curious and open-minded.